-The Ancient Greco-Roman Classical Literature Reading Group ("Classics") will meet the first Wednesday of every month from 6:00 to 7:30 p.m. in the Trustees' Room, unless otherwise specified at the Security desk.
+The Ancient Greco-Roman Classical Literature Reading Group ("Classics") will meet the Second Tuesday of every month from 6:00 to 7:30 p.m. in the Trustees' Room, unless otherwise specified at the Security desk.
+The group formerly met on the first Wednesday of the month.

 The group will focus on Greek and Roman Literature in Translation and the Classical Tradition.
 Greco-Roman Literature encompasses epic poetry, love elegiacs, odes, dramatic works, historical narratives, etc.